YDnepr/infoVis/README.txt

+ToDo:
+0. The fild appears on the top or bottom, depending where the word you clicked on is.
+1. Align field in the landscape orientation.
+2. Implement timeline from the given project

 ---------------
 12.04

+0. Create styles for portrait and landscape orientation. !
-0. The fild popping up over a text in portrait orientation
+1. The fild popping up over a text in portrait orientation. !
-1. The fild appears on the top or bottom, depending where the word you clicked on is.
-2. Composed big barchart.

 ----------------
 11.04.